StephenOTT/ottawa-heath-inspection-scrape-ruby/README.md

 - [x] ~~Convert Date/Times to a proper format for Mongo - Refer to Github-Analytics Convert DateTime methods for code for conversion for mongo (Completed)~~
 - [ ] Add suport for multilingual (En/Fr) Analysis class responses
 - [ ] Convert into Sinatra App
+- [ ] Rebuild Analysis/Aggregation code for new usage of Nokogiri